What Comes After AI Efficiency Gains

 The ability to see what’s missing.
 The instinct for when something needs more work, or when the whole approach is wrong.
 The experience to know which questions your customer hasn’t thought to ask yet.

-We’re calling that judgment, and it matters more now than it did a year ago.
+That’s judgment, and it matters more now than it did a year ago.
 Not because the tools are bad.
 Because they’re good.
-The better AI gets at producing competent output, the more the gap opens up between businesses that can direct it well and those that are just along for the ride.
+The better AI gets at producing competent output, the wider the gap between businesses that can direct it well and those that are just along for the ride.

 Across every sector, the shift is the same.
 From making things to making the things that make things.
 The systems, the prompts, the scaffolding that lets AI do the work.
 That shift rewards the people who can design those systems thoughtfully, who can see what’s needed before it’s obvious, and who understand that doing things faster and doing better things are not the same conversation.